-The purpose of this website is to promote the Christian principles that the founders of Alcoholics Anonymous originally applied in their recovery, and to provide encouragement and support for those who desire to build and maintain their recovery on a firm foundation of faith in Christ.
+The purpose of this website is to promote the Christian principles that the founders and pioneers of Alcoholics Anonymous originally applied in their recovery, and to provide encouragement and support for those who desire to build and maintain their recovery on a firm foundation of faith in Christ.
 (See Luke 6:47-49)

 “For what does it profit a man, to gain the whole world and forfeit his life?“